 • Respond to Just-in-Time (JIT) and other sponsor requests prior to the award being issued

-The SGC post-award coordinators work with the PI to:
+The SGC post-award coordinators work with the PI on the following services after the notice of award has been received:

 • Review notices of award to ensure sponsor and University requirements are met